 Understanding Specifications

-U-Factor: The U-factor measures the rate of heat transfer through the window.
-Lower U-factors indicate better insulating properties.
+U-Factor: The rate of heat transfer through the window is measured by the U-factor.
+Reduced U-factors signify superior insulating qualities.

-Visible Transmittance (VT): The VT measures how much visible light passes through the window.
-Higher VT values mean more natural light enters your home, which can improve indoor lighting and reduce the need for artificial lighting.
+Visible Transmittance (VT): The amount of visible light that flows through the window is measured by the VT.
+More natural light enters your house when your VT value is higher which can enhance interior lighting and lessen the need for artificial lighting.

 Balancing Energy Efficiency, Aesthetics, and Cost